 Ask a Librarian is a service that the public can ask (1) questions about their library account, library programmes & facilities, (2) for advice on books to read or (3) for help on research topic on SG/SEA.

 These two links can also be found at the bottom of the OneSearch website.

 We seek mutually beneficial partnerships with organizations and businesses that will serve our users.
-To explore partnership opportunities, please contact us at email@example.com.
+Contact us to explore partnership opportunities.

 To find out areas of collaborations, please view our Partnership page.